Sonny Lubick: 2006–2008

 On February 2, 2008, the Rocky Mountain News reported that Lubick had declined the university's offer to remain in a fundraising role.
 The paper quoted a source as saying Lubick, 70, had talked with Florida coach Urban Meyer about joining the Gators' staff.
 Meyer was an assistant under Lubick in the early 1990s.
 The job was reported to involve breaking down film and helping with recruiting.
 However, Lubick did not take that job, and remained in Fort Collins, working with several local businesses, and opening a restaurant (Sonny Lubick Steakhouse) in downtown Fort Collins.

 Personal life

 Lubick was born to mother Francis and Doc Lubick in Butte, Montana.
 He grew up with older sister Elizabeth, and younger siblings Donna and Jimmy.

-Lubick is married to wife Carol Jo and has three children: daughter Michelle, and sons Matt and Marc, both of whom have been assistant coaches under their father.
-In fact, his son, Matt Lubick was the offensive coordinator for the Nebraska Cornhuskers football team.
+Lubick is married to wife Carol Jo and has three children: daughter Michelle, and sons Matt and Marc, both of whom have been assistant coaches under their father before continuing onto their own careers.
 There is a steakhouse in Downtown Fort Collins named after Lubick – Sonny Lubick Steakhouse.

-In Butte, Sonny was a friend and classmate of Evel Knievel.
+In Butte, Lubick was a friend and classmate of Evel Knievel.